Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-android.md

 The following image shows the sample app send mail activity that appears after a user has connected to Office 365.

 ![Office 365 Android Unified API Connect sample screenshot](./images/AndroidConnect.png)
-##  Prerequisites

-This topic assumes the following.

-* You are familiar with the Retrofit REST library from Square
-* You have an Office 365 account.
-* You have a Microsoft Azure tenant for app registration.

 ## Overview